Georgije Nikolajević: Death and burial

 Metropolitan Georgije Nikolajević served his last hierarchical service on 21 November 1895, at the Introduction in the Old Church in Sarajevo.
 After that, he got sick and he rarely got out of bed.
 On 2 February 1896, he received several corporations and deputations that congratulated him on the tenth anniversary of his appointment as metropolitan.
 Shortly afterward, he died – on 8 February 1896.

 A special program was prepared for his funeral.
 For two days, his remains were exhibited in the great hall of the Metropolitanate of Dabar-Bosna.
 He was transferred to the Old Church on the 23 of February and Metropolitan Nikolaj (Mandić) of Tuzla served the Liturgy and the memorial service there.
 A priest Đorđe Bjelanović gave a speech at the memorial service.
 The body remained in the Old Church until the next day.
 The next day, the body was transferred to the New Church in Sarajevo where a funeral service was held.

-The church in Blažuj was completed in 1897, then on 21 September, the church was consecrated by Metropolitan Nikolaj (Mandić) of Dabar-Bosna.
+The Church of Saint Sava in Blažuj was completed in 1897, then on 21 September, the church was consecrated by Metropolitan Nikolaj (Mandić) of Dabar and Bosnia.
 A year after the consecration, the remains of Metropolitan Georgije Nikolajević were transferred to the church.
 On 20 September 1898, the coffin was lowered into the new tomb of the church in Blažuj.
-A member of the Académie Française, Henri Jean Baptiste Anatole Leroy-Beaulieu, was also present at the transfer of the remains to the Serbian Orthodox Church of Blažuj.
+A member of the Académie Française, Henri Jean Baptiste Anatole Leroy-Beaulieu, was also present at the transfer of the remains to the Serbian Orthodox church of Blažuj.

 About the Austro-Hungarian Emperor Franz Joseph, the old man Georgije Nikolajević received the Order of the Iron Crown with a star and a ribbon for his merits.